turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 In this guide, you will learn how Guardrails detects and reacts to events in your AWS account, by creating and modifying an AWS S3 bucket.

-This is the second guide in the *Getting started with AWS* series.
+This is the third guide in the *Getting started with AWS* series.

 ## Prerequisites